Management

 Azure Properties

-Applies to: AzureBlobStorage, AzureDataExplorer, AzureEventHubs, MicrosoftSentinel, MicrosoftSentinelDataLake
+Applies to: AzureBlobStorage, AzureDataExplorer, AzureEventHubs, AzureMonitorLogs, AzureServiceBus, MicrosoftSentinel, MicrosoftSentinelDataLake

 Azure-specific configuration including authentication and resource identification: